Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Related Work

-Colibri~\cite{giuliari2021colibri} provides inter-domain bandwidth reservations with a two-step process, in which ASes first establish segment reservations that cover SCION up-, core-, or down-segments.
-End-to-end reservations are then established using fractions of the bandwidth of these segment reservations, while combining up to three of them.
-Establishing a reservation requires coordination between all ASes on the path, and each AS needs to keep state about which segment reservations and end-to-end reservations have been granted on a separate Colibri service infrastructure.
+Colibri~\cite{giuliari2021colibri} provides its inter-domain bandwidth reservations with a two-step process.
+First, ASes establish segment reservations that cover SCION up-, core-, or down-segments.
+Second, end-to-end reservations are established by combining such segment reservations, using fractions of the segment reservation bandwidth.
+Establishing a Colibri reservation is performed by the source AS on behalf of the host using a \emph{gateway}, and requires coordination between all ASes on the path.
+The gateway manages and monitors reservations for its hosts, which do not have access to the cryptographic keys to authenticate packets themselves.
+Instead, the gateway embeds the required authenticators in the packets.
+Due to the complexity of separately monitoring each path, on-path ASes only monitor traffic probabilistically, and, if overuse is detected, punish the source AS, e.g., by declining future reservations.

-Due to the complexity of monitoring each path separately, traffic at on-path ASes is only monitored probabilistically, and if overuse is detected, the source AS is punished, for example, by declining future reservations.
-Because of this, each AS has to deploy a \emph{gateway}, which manages and monitors reservations for its hosts.
-Hosts themselves do not have access to the cryptographic keys to authenticate packets sent over a reservation.
-Instead, the gateway in the source AS embeds the required cryptographic tags in the packets.
-Further, Colibri requires the deployment of an additional key distribution infrastructure (DRKey~\cite{kim2014lightweight,rothenberger2020piskes}), its control plane is complex to implement, and, because it uses punishment for misbehavior, Colibri requires an AS-level gateway, as well as duplicate suppression on the data plane.
-Additionally, Colibri does not allow any partial reservations and thus can only be used if each AS on the path is willing and able to provide a reservation to the host.
+Further, Colibri requires the deployment of an additional key distribution infrastructure (DRKey~\cite{kim2014lightweight,rothenberger2020piskes}), its control plane is complex to implement, and it requires duplicate suppression, i.e. filtering of duplicate packets, on the data plane.
+We discuss the need for duplicate suppression in related work and why \name can do without in \cref{sec:nodupsupp} in more detail.
+Additionally, Colibri does not allow any partial reservations, in which bandwidth is only reserved on some of the hops, and thus can only be used if each AS on the path provides a reservation to the host.
 Finally, Colibri offers little flexibility regarding the validity period of reservations: a reservation is valid as soon as it is received and must be renewed after a fixed time interval of \SI{16}{\second}.

-With Helia~\cite{wyss2022protecting}, Wyss et al.\@ introduced \emph{flyover} reservations, which operate on a per-hop level (i.e., individual ASes) instead of full path.
-This reduces the complexity of reservations compared to Colibri and allows for partial reservations on a path -- an approach we adopt in \name as well.